-While you are enjoying a yoghurt snack from a plastic tub at home, there are a group of people embarking on an arduous cruise on our oceans to monitor how plasticly polluted it is.
-They are called the Five Gyres crew, a non-profit entity from the United States who study samples of the five gyres (oceanic currents) as part of the Safe Planet Campaign.
+While you are enjoying a yoghurt snack from a plastic tub at home, there are a group of people embarking on an arduous cruise on our oceans to monitor plastic pollution.
+They are called the 5 Gyres crew, a non-profit entity from the United States who study samples of the five gyres (oceanic currents) as part of the Safe Planet campaign.

-The five gyres crew arrived at the Two Oceans Aquarium in Cape Town last week on their boat, the Sea Dragon, after an expedition of 31 gruelling days at sea.
+The 5 Gyres crew arrived at the Two Oceans Aquarium in Cape Town last week on their boat, the Sea Dragon, after an expedition of 31 gruelling days at sea.
 The crew sailed more than 4000 miles on the ocean.
 Among them were members who had never been to sea before.

 Plastic confetti soaks up toxins